-1.2 History of the Area around the Oak Ridge Reservation
+1.2.
+History of the Area around the Oak Ridge Reservation

 Native Americans first inhabited the ORR area during the Woodland Period (c.
 1000 BC to AD 1000).
 Descendants of these early dwellers, whose ancestors were Neolithic and Stone Age people, still lived in the East Tennessee region when European settlers arrived in the late 1700s.
-The Cherokee people were dominant in the area following wars with the Shawnee and Creek.
-The early European settlers of the ORR area lived on farms or in four small communities named Elza, Robertsville, Scarborough, and Wheat.
-All but Elza were founded shortly after the Revolutionary War.
+The Cherokee people were dominant in the area after wars with the Shawnee and Creek.
+Early European settlers of the area lived on farms or in four small communities named Elza, Robertsville, Wheat, and Scarborough; all but Elza were founded shortly after the Revolutionary War.
 About a thousand families inhabited the area in the early 1940s.